-- A. This item shall govern furnishing and installation of frames, grates, rings and covers for inlets, manholes and other structures indicated on the Drawings.
+A. This item shall govern furnishing and installation of frames, grates, rings and covers for inlets, manholes and other structures indicated on the drawings.

-- 1.2 RELATED SECTIONS

-- A. Section 01500, Concrete for Structures
+A. Section 01500, Concrete for Structures

-- 1.3 REFERENCE STANDARDS

-- A. Current Texas Commission on Environmental Quality (TCEQ) rules and American Water Works Association (AWWA) standards relating to manholes and sewer collection systems.
+A. Current Texas Commission on Environmental Quality (TCEQ) rules and American Water Works Association (AWWA) standards relating to manholes and sewer collection systems.

-- A. Shop Drawings - 1.
-Submit Manufacturer's drawings for material to be supplied under this Section.
+1. Submit manufacturer's drawings for material to be supplied under this Section.
 Indicate model number, description, model number, painting requirements, and characteristics of frames, grates, rings, covers, height adjustment insert, and nuts and bolts to be installed.

-- A. Welded Steel - 1.
-Welded steel grates and frames shall conform to the number, size, dimensions, and details indicated on the Drawings and shall be welded into an assembly in accordance with those details.
-Steel shall conform to the requirements of American Society for Testing and Materials (ASTM) A36/A36M. - B. Castings - 1.
-Castings, whether Carbon-Steel, Gray Cast Iron or Ductile Iron shall conform to the shape and dimensions indicated on the Drawings and shall be clean substantial castings, free from sand or blowholes or other defects.
+A. Welded Steel

+Welded steel grates and frames shall conform to the number, size, dimensions, and details indicated on the drawings and shall be welded into an assembly in accordance with those details.
+Steel shall conform to the requirements of American Society for Testing and Materials (ASTM) A36/A36M.

+B. Castings

+1. Castings, whether Carbon-Steel, Gray Cast Iron or Ductile Iron shall conform to the shape and dimensions indicated on the drawings and shall be clean substantial castings, free from sand or blowholes or other defects.
 Surfaces of the castings shall be free from burnt on sand and shall be reasonably smooth.
 Runners, risers, fins, and other cast on pieces shall be removed from the castings and such areas ground smooth.
 Bearing surfaces between manhole rings and covers or grates and frames shall be cast or machined with such precision that uniform bearing shall be provided throughout the perimeter area of contact.
 Pairs of machined castings shall be matchmarked to facilitate subsequent identification at installation except for water and wastewater manhole and valve castings.
 These manhole and valve castings shall be fabricated with such draft, tolerances, bolt hole spacing, etc., that all rings and covers of a particular type or class are interchangeable and matchmarking will not be required.

 - 2. Steel castings shall conform to ASTM A27/A27M.
-Grade 70-36 (480-250) shall be furnished unless otherwise specified on the Drawings. - 3.
-Cast iron castings shall conform to ASTM A48. - 4.
+Grade 70-36 (480-250) shall be furnished unless otherwise specified on the drawings. - Cast iron castings shall conform to ASTM A48. - 4.
 Ductile Iron castings shall conform to ASTM A 536.
+Grade 60-40-18 (415-275-125) shall be used unless otherwise indicated on the Drawings.

+C. Manhole Rings

+- 1. Manhole rings shall be made of HDPE or precast concrete and have a maximum thickness of 2 inches. - 2.
+The internal diameter shall match that of the manhole cover's opening. - 3.
+A UV stabilized internal polyethylene liner shall be used in conjunction with manhole rings for the purpose of providing an infiltration/inflow (I/I) barrier.

-Grade 60-40-18 (415-275-125) shall be used unless otherwise indicated on the Drawings. - C. Manhole Cover Riser Rings - 1.
-Height-adjustment inserts for wastewater manhole rings, which are used for raising standard manhole covers, shall per the Details. - D. Nuts and Bolts - 1.
-Nuts and bolts shall be hex head 5/8" x 2.5" #11 National Coarse Thread, Type 316 stainless steel.
-For bolted manhole covers, a thin film of an approved "Anti-freeze" compound, approved by the Engineer or designated representative, shall be applied to all bolts. - E. Mortar - Unless otherwise specified or approved by the Engineer or designated representative, the mortar for bedding castings shall consist of one (1) part Portland cement and three (3) parts sand and sufficient water to provide the desired consistency.
+D. Nuts and Bolts

+1. Nuts and bolts shall be hex head 5/8" x 2.5" #11 National Coarse Thread, Type 316 stainless steel.
+For bolted manhole covers, a thin film of an approved "Anti-freeze" compound, approved by the Engineer or designated representative, shall be applied to all bolts.

+E. Mortar

+1. Unless otherwise specified or approved by the Engineer or designated representative, the mortar for bedding castings shall consist of one (1) part Portland cement and three (3) parts sand and sufficient water to provide the desired consistency.
 The gradation of the fine aggregate shall meet the requirements for Grade No. 1 per the requirements of Section 01500, Concrete for Structures.